 Start your walk up Andador 5 de Mayo with the Dancing Chichimeca statue beside the Templo de San Francisco de Asis.
 This walking street has many attractions along the way.
 Surrounded by Spanish Baroque architecture, you’ll pass many cute souvenir shops, a street vendor side detour at the fountain, and many eateries.

 Museo de Conspiradoros is a free museum on Andador 5 de Mayo.
 The walls of this converted hacienda are decorated with murals detailing the conspirator’s conspiracy to rebel against the Spanish.
 Explanations are all in Spanish, but my dad and I understood it pretty well.

 Next door to the Museo de Conspiradoros is La Fabrica de Chocolate.
 Stop in for a late breakfast or chocolate and churro snack.
 Don’t be surprised if you visit this place more than once.
 My favorite is the tabasco-paraiso, chocolate with hints of chilis.
 So good!

 Plaza de Armas

 The first plaza you will reach is Plaza de Armas.
 Casa de Corregidora, the former home of the mayor (Corregidor) and the Corregidora, is the Government Palace today.
 Wander inside to gaze at the murals.
 If you visit during the holidays, you might see something special in the central courtyard.
-For Day of the Dead, altars are constructed for prominent people in the community, and during Christmas you can find a beautifully decorated 2-story Christmas tree.
+For the Day of the Dead, altars are constructed for prominent people in the community, and during Christmas, you can find a beautifully decorated 2-story Christmas tree.